Scikit-HEP uses pre-commit to check code style. It can be installed through

 Another useful tool is PyUpgrade, which monitors your codebase for “old” style syntax.
 Most useful to keep Python 2 outdated constructs out, it can even do some code updates for different versions of Python 3, like adding f-strings when clearly better (please always use them, they are faster) if you set

 --py36-plus (for example).
-This is a recommended addition when you drop Python 2 support.
+This is a recommended addition when you drop Python 2.6 support, 2.7 support, and especially once you drop 3.6 support.

 Python hides important warnings by default, mostly because it’s trying to be nice to users.
 You are a developer, you don’t want it to be “nice”.
 You want to find and fix warnings before they cause user errors!
-Always either run Python/PyTest 3.1+ with
+Always run with

 -Wd, or set

 export PYTHONWARNINGS=d in your environment.
 You can also add the following to your

 setup.cfg file for PyTest: